Luna Li

-Hannah Bussiere Kim (born October 3, 1996), better known by her stage name Luna Li, is a Korean-Canadian Toronto-based singer, songwriter, multi-instrumentalist, and producer.
-During the early months of the COVID-19 pandemic, Kim rose to prominence after a series of videos of her home-performed multi-instrumental jam sessions, featuring her playing the harp, keyboard, guitar, and violin, became viral on social media.
+Hannah Bussiere Kim (born October 3, 1996), better known by her stage name Luna Li, is a Toronto-based singer, songwriter, multi-instrumentalist, and producer.
+During the early months of the COVID pandemic, Kim rose to prominence after a series of videos of her home-performed multi-instrumental jam sessions, featuring her playing the harp, keyboard, guitar, and violin, became viral on social media.

-Kim began writing music as Veins (stylized all uppercase), and released the record Moon Garden in 2015.
-As Luna Li, she self-released her debut extended play Opal Angel in 2017.
+Kim began writing music as "Veins", and released the record Moon Garden in 2015.
+As "Luna Li", she self-released her debut extended play Opal Angel in 2017.
 After signing to AWAL Recordings and In Real Life, she released the jams extended play, a compilation of the viral jam sessions she composed during the pandemic, in 2021.
 Her debut record as Luna Li, Duality, was released on AWAL (Canada) and In Real Life (in the rest of the world) in 2022.
+She released her second album in 2024: When a Thought Grows Wings.